Skip to main content

 “Despite methodological refinements, the evidence for psychokinesis remains controversial, with skeptics attributing observed effects to experimenter bias, selective reporting, and statistical artifacts.”

-My hope is that with a global userbase, a large number of sessions, and incredible random randomness, we can figure this out together.
+My hope is that with a global userbase, a large number of sessions, and incredibly random randomness, we can figure this out together.

 How random is randos.club?
-I've implemented drand, a public service spearheaded by Cloudflare (also known as the The League of Entropy) which bills itself as "Verifiable, unpredictable and unbiased random numbers as a service."
-The drand random number is mixed in with the timestamp, a salt of the username, and stirred up each second (stored as milliseconds after session start) for a mega number.)
+I’ve implemented drand, a public service spearheaded by Cloudflare (also known as the The League of Entropy) which bills itself as “Verifiable, unpredictable and unbiased random numbers as a service.”
+The drand random number is mixed in with the timestamp, a salt of the username, and stirred up each second (stored as milliseconds after session start) for a mega random number which is hashed to get another number, from which a hash is generated.
+This hash either represents a 0 or 1 based on its value.

 How random numbers are generated on Randos.club: